Straight engine

-The straight engine (also called inline engine) is a piston engine where all of the cylinders are aligned in a row along the crankshaft.
+A straight engine, or inline engine, is a configuration of multi-cylinder piston engine where all of the cylinders are arranged in a single row, rather than radially or in two or more cylinder banks.

-Most straight engines have four or six cylinders, however straight engines have ranged from two cylinders to fourteen cylinders.

 Design

-A straight engine is easier to build than an equivalent flat engine or V engine, since it uses one cylinder head rather than two.
-Inline engines are also narrower than flat engines or V engines, however they are longer and can be taller.
+A straight engine is easier to build than an equivalent flat engine or V engine, as it uses one cylinder head rather than two.
+Inline engines are also narrower than flat engines or V engines; however, they are longer and can be taller.

 The engine balance characteristics of a straight engine depend on the number of cylinders and the firing interval.

 Slant engines and horizontally-mounted engines

 When a straight engine is mounted at an angle from the vertical it is called a slant engine.
-Notable slant engines include the 1959-2000 Chrysler Slant-6 engine and the 1968-1981 Triumph Slant-4 engine.
+Notable slant engines include the 1959-2000 Chrysler Slant-6 engine, 1961-63 Pontiac Trophy 4 engine and the 1968-1981 Triumph Slant-4 engine.

 Some buses and diesel multiple unit trains take this concept further by mounting the engines horizontally (i.e. with a slant angle of 90 degrees).
 This is used to reduce the height of the engine, so that it can be located under the floor of the train or bus.